Jeffitus/smb-bld/README.md

 # SMB & SMB2J Practice ROM

 A speedrun practice ROM for Super Mario Bros. and Super Mario Bros 2 - The Lost Levels.
+This version includes modifications meant to aid in blindfolded practice.

+### Currently Implemented Features
+- 6/4 Metronome-style noise channel for underground section
+- Blindfolded WR holders on title screen (WIP - currently only Crescendo and Aryais have been added)

-For feature requests or bug reports, please visit the [issue tracker](https://github.com/pellsson/smb/issues).
+For feature requests or bug reports, please visit the [issue tracker](https://github.com/jeffitus/smb-bld/issues) for blindfolded specific issues, or [Pellsson's issue tracker](https://github.com/pellsson/smb/issues) for more general issues (although I may be able to help with those, too).

+The remainder of the readme is unchanged from the original Pellsson repository.

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)

 ## Major Version 5 (Current 5.6)

 ### New Features
 - Ability to **wipe SMB/LL/LL-EXT records** under settings.
 - Added [tavenwebb2002](https://twitch.tv/tavenwebb2002) to the loader.
 Huge congratulations on the world record.
 - Added **real-time counter** for each level (Records saved in WRAM).